Colours of the Canadian Fall

 Ottawa - Muskoka (Huntsville)

 Today we take a scenic drive via the Algonquin Provincial Park to visit to the Algonquin Logging Museum.
 We have an included guided ‘autumn colours’ walk through the western park and a self-guided tour of the visitor centre.
 Comprising 2,955 square miles, with over 2,400 lakes and 745 miles of rivers, the park’s wide variety of environments support an uncommon diversity of plant and animal species.
-We then continue on to Huntsville and spend the next two nights at the Hidden Valley Resort (3.5-star) or Deerhurst Resort (4-star).
+We then continue on to Huntsville and spend the next two nights at the Hidden Valley Resort (3.5-star).

 Algonquin Provincial Park